adamsilver/fdpb/05-Inbox-Management.md

 ## Highlighting rows

 When a user clicks a checkbox it becomes checked.
-The user knows this because a tick (or check) appears inside the box.
-We might be tempted to use Javascript to highlight the entire row which is a reasonable feature to progressively enhance.
+The user knows this because a tick or *check* appears.
+We could use Javascript to highlight the row&mdash;a reasonable feature to progressively enhance.
 As designers and developers, or more broadly speaking: humans, we are often tempted to do more.
 We think more is better.
-We also think doing more is a sign hardwork.
+We also think doing more is a symbol of hardwork.
 In fact it's so easy to do more.
-Your peers will cheer you on when you say you want to do *more*.
+Your peers will cheer you on when you say you suggest it.

 But what if you don't need more?
 If you don't do more you can spend time solving other problems that need you.
 If you don't do more the developers won't need to do more either.
-Same goes for everyone else on your team who is involve in the delivery of that feature.
+Same goes for everyone else on your team who is involved in the delivery of that feature.

 Mailchimp, who invest heavily into usability don't highlight the rows.
 The checkbox state is enough:

 ![Mailchimp List](./images/mailchimp-list.png)

 We'll follow their lead and avoid the extra effort.
-This doesn't mean the enhancement isn't.
+This doesn't mean the enhancement isn't necessary.
 It simply means to do the minimum, then test to see if the investment is worth the cost.
-We might well find out that users don't need it at all.
+We might well find that users don't need it and that the checkbox itself provides the affordance adequately.

 ## Submit buttons